What is a North Carolina Collection Agency Bond?

 $10,000 – the bond amount for an initial permit application

 $10,000 – $30,000 – the bond amount for collection agencies who will be renewing their permits.
-This will be based on the total collections paid to the collection agency minus the commissions earned on those collections for the calendar year ending immediately prior to the date of application, multiplied by one-sixth.
+This will be based on the total collections paid to the collection agency minus the commissions earned on those collections for the calendar year ending immediately before the date of application, multiplied by one-sixth.

 If you know your bond amount now and would like to find out what your bond premium will be, you may get your FREE SURETY BOND QUOTE from us HERE!